murphygroup/CellSegmentationEvaluator/README.md

 Chen, Haoran, and Robert F. Murphy.
 "3DCellComposer: A versatile pipeline utilizing 2D cell segmentation methods for 3D cell segmentation" (2023)

-## Package contents
+## Repository contents
-This package contains two implementations of the cell segmentation metrics as well as example images for testing.
+This repository contains two implementations of the cell segmentation metrics as well as example images for testing.
 The first implementation ("SimpleCSE") calculates metrics and quality scores for one or more images and corresponding cell segmentation masks.
 The second ("full_pipeline") runs different cell segmentation programs on a given multichannel image and evaluates the resulting segmentations using the metrics.
+There is also a PyPI package described above.

 It was tested on Python >=3.8 under Ubuntu 18.04 LTS.